 Minor invasive exotic and native aquatic plants found on residential canals less than 10 acres and are connected to those water bodies that meet the state eligibility requirements are considered for management purposes.

-However, only those activities that provide navigable access or enhance the aquatic resource for sport fisheries and recreation are conducted.
+However, only those activities that provide navigable access or enhance the aquatic resource for sports fisheries and recreation are conducted.
 Requests for service for aesthetic reasons are not considered.
+Any water body or canal less than 10 acres are exempt from the state permitting process.

 Arthropod Breeding Sites